oyama/pico-usb-audio-fx/README.md

 make
 ```

 After successful compilation, the `pico-usb-audio-fx.uf2` binary will be produced.
-Simply drag and drop this file onto your Raspberry Pi Pico W while in BOOTSEL mode to install.
+Simply drag and drop this file onto your Raspberry Pi Pico while in BOOTSEL mode to install.

 Create a simple send-return loop—either with your DAW’s routing plug-in (e.g., Logic Pro: _Utility > I/O_) or a loopback utility.
 Feed your host audio to _Pico Audio FX TapeStop_ IN, and monitor the effected signal coming back on _Pico Audio FX TapeStop_ OUT.